jim3/Network-Packet-Analyzer/README.md

 To get the ip address location details I used [ip2location.io](https://www.ip2location.io).
 But you can use whatever API you want.
 I just liked the simplicity of ip2location.io.

+**Check out the screenshots and example JSON at the bottom 👇🏻 of the README.md**

 ### Installation

 Clone the repo